Mike Zunino Player Props: Guardians vs. Tigers

 - The pitching staff for the Tigers has a collective 7.3 K/9, the third-worst in MLB.

-- The Tigers' 5.88 team ERA ranks 29th across all league pitching staffs.
+- The Tigers have a 5.88 team ERA that ranks 29th across all league pitching staffs.

-- The Tigers surrender the second-most home runs in baseball (25 total, 1.8 per game).
+- Tigers pitchers combine to surrender 25 total home runs at a rate of 1.8 per game (third-most in the league).

-- Boyd (0-1) gets the starting nod for the Tigers, his third of the season.
+- The Tigers will look to Boyd (0-1) in his third start of the season.

-- His last time out was out of the bullpen on Saturday when the lefty tossed 2/3 innings against the San Francisco Giants while allowing hits.
+- His most recent appearance was out of the bullpen on Saturday when the left-hander tossed 2/3 innings against the San Francisco Giants while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.